allpix-squared/allpix-squared/doc/usermanual/02_installation/04_source_code.md

 weight: 4
 ---

-The latest version of can be downloaded from the CERN Gitlab repository \[[@ap2-repo]\].
+The latest version of Allpix Squared can be downloaded from the CERN Gitlab repository \[[@ap2-repo]\].
 For production environments it is recommended to only download and use tagged software versions, as many of the available git branches are considered development versions and might exhibit